pypa/virtualenv/docs/user_guide.rst

     virtualenv venv

-This will create a python virtual environment of the same version as virtualenv is installed into under path ``venv``.
+This will create a python virtual environment of the same version as virtualenv, installed into the subdirectory ``venv``.
 The command line tool has quite a few of flags that modify the tool's behaviour, for a full list make sure to check out :ref:`cli_flags`.